riccardoregina/daily-bing-wallpaper/README.md

 ```

 ## ML4W dotfiles integration
-You can use this script inside a ML4W (https://github.com/mylinuxforwork) setup, but be careful if you want to execute it at startup by placing it in the hyprland configuration: since ML4W already executes a wallpaper restore script (restore-wallpaper.sh) at startup, a race condition on the waypaper config file could occurr, causing a corrupted waypaper config file.
+You can use this script inside a ML4W (https://github.com/mylinuxforwork) setup, but be careful if you want to execute it at startup by placing it in the hyprland configuration: since ML4W already executes a wallpaper restore script (restore-wallpaper.sh) at startup, a race condition on the waypaper config file may occurr, causing a corrupted waypaper config file.
 To avoid this, you can either:
-+ run this script after a sleep e.g. `exec-once = sleep 5 && path/to/set-daily-bing-wallpaper.sh` [RECOMMENDED]
++ run this script after a sleep e.g. `exec-once = sleep 5 && path/to/set-daily-bing-wallpaper.sh` [RECOMMENDED];
 + replace the restore-wallpaper.sh ML4W script with this script.
 However, it is not generally recommended to change the default ML4W scripts.

 ## License